 Copyright Office Invites Requests to Testify in Section 1201 Rulemaking Hearings

-The Office will hold hearings on April 5–8 and April 19–22, 2021, via Zoom.
+The hearings will be held April 15-19, 2024, via Zoom.
 Members of the public who wish to testify must submit a request form available on the Office’s website.
-Requests must be received no later than 11:59 p.m. eastern time on Wednesday, February 24, 2021.
-Shortly thereafter, the Office will notify all participants and post the dates and times of the hearings on its website.
+Requests must be received no later than 11:59 p.m. eastern time on Friday, March 1, 2024.
+Shortly thereafter, the Office will notify participants and post the hearings schedule on its website.
 All of the hearings will be live streamed online.

-Additional background information about section 1201 is available at copyright.gov/1201/, which contains helpful resources, such as video tutorials, the Office’s recent policy study on section 1201, and links to prior rulemaking proceedings.
+Background information about section 1201 is available at https://www.copyright.gov/1201/, which contains helpful resources, such as video tutorials, the Office’s policy study on section 1201, and links to prior rulemaking proceedings.